- Slate Lettering & Relief Carving (5/5/18)

 - 1-day workshop

-Up to 8 participants with Certified Instructor Kerry O’ Furani.
+Up to 8 participants with Certified Instructor Kerry O’ Furlani.

-This workshop will introduce traditional “V” cut letter carving.
-Those interested in relief carving will be able to learn that as well.
+This workshop will introduce raised letter carving.
+Those interested in traditional “V” cut letter carving will be able to learn that as well.
 This slate carving workshop will emphasize play and hands on learning.
 Bring your enthusiasm!
 Kerry says “We are born to use our hands and imagination to make things.
 As your instructor, I will put tools and slate in front of you and guide you through design and carving basics.
 My hope is to inspire you.
 My thrill is to watch you flower as you discover your innate ability to carve stone.”
 The slate will come from the nearby quarries in Poultney, Vermont.
 This native Vermont stone is a wonderful soft but sturdy material for learning hand carving techniques.
 It holds line exceptionally well and is durable for the outdoors.

 If needed, detailed directions for registering online are here. *Please note if you encounter errors or problems while registering please email Brian Post or call (802) 490-9607, so we can correct the problem, and improve our registration process.